infiniteopt/InfiniteOpt.jl/docs/src/guide/parameter.md

 ```
 Now `t` is a Julia variable that stores a [`GeneralVariableRef`](@ref) which
 points to where the time parameter is stored in `model`.
 It can now be used with
-infinite variables, measures, and constraints as described in the appropriate
+infinite variables, derivatives, measures, and constraints as described in their
-sections.
+respective user guide sections.

-When the model is optimized, `t` will be transcribed (discretized) over its domain
+When the model is optimized, `t` will be transcripted (discretized) over its domain
 following its support points.
-If none are specified by the user than 50
+If none are specified by the user than the default
-support points are generated that are equidistant over the interval.
+amount support points are generated according to the default support generation
+scheme.
+In this case, equidistant supports over the interval would be added.
+Note
+that this default addition will not occur until `optimize!` is called.
 However,
 users may wish to employ their own support scheme.
 This can be done by using the
 `num_supports` or `supports` keyword arguments.
 For example, if we desire to
 have only 10 equi-distant supports then we could have instead defined `t`: